Doing A Valve Job? Then You Gotta Know Your Cylinder Head

-Everybody has their own opinion on this subject.
+First of all, everybody has their own opinion on this subject of doing a Valve Job.
 The most experienced people will tell you that the best way to maintain your engine performance is to accept the fact that valve jobs need to be done 2 or 3 times more often than rings and bearings!
 And this data base was concluded when leaded gas was the norm!
 Now that unleaded is all you can get, valve jobs are needed even more often!

-The purpose of a valve job is two fold; first the valve seats.
+The first is the valve seats.
 The impurities in the air and gas often get trapped between the valve and the seat in the head; under worst conditions stopping the valve from closing, but more commonly being smashed enough to allow just a little seepage of hot gases.
 The valve is dependent upon intimate and total contact with the valve seat to dissipate the heat; anything that prevents this contact will allow the valve to heat up and eventually burn!

 The second reason for a valve job is the valve guides.
 The problem with unleaded gas not only affects the valve seats, but just as significantly the guides; the lack of lubrication in the unleaded gas causes excessive wear.
 Most original and early cars have steel guides, which might last longer but can wear the valve stem.
 Bronze guides will not last as long, but stem wear will be greatly reduced.